juancn/juancn.github.io/_posts/2018-03-12-sorting-and-paging-on-distributed-data.md

 pageStartIdx % pageSize == 0
 ```

-I’ll focus on the general case, where you want a fixed size page starting at an arbitrary offset into sorted data:
+I’ll focus on the general case, where you want a fixed size page starting at an arbitrary offset into sorted data, if we have:

- - `k`: offset into the sorted data as if it were in one place (i.e. large array)
+ - `k`: an offset into the sorted data as if it were in one place (i.e. as if it were large array)
  - `pageSize`: desired page size

 Let’s use an example, if the data were in one place (e.g. an array), and you want to go to offset 4 (`k=4`), with a page size of 3 (`pageSize=3`), it’s enough to just slice the sorted array: